-HVAC / Furnace Permit Requirements in Palm Harbor, FL
+HVAC Permit Requirements in Palm Harbor, FL

 Unincorporated community in Pinellas County.
 All permits handled by Pinellas County Building and Development Review Services.
 Florida Building Code (8th edition, based on 2021 IRC).

-When you DO need a permit
+When you need a HVAC permit in Palm Harbor

 HVAC replacements require a permit.